Newsletter June 2022

 We are closing tomorrow for our midterm break and the school will close at the usual times of 1pm and 2pm.
 We are asking parents to collect and bring home the book boxes over the break.
 Thankfully the recent outbreak of Covid-19 appears to be an isolated case, however cases in the community are very high and we would prefer to be prepared!
 All of the boxes could do with a ‘tidy up’ as there may be all sorts of ’treats’ lurking in there.

 As we look forward to our mid-term break, we look back over what has been a very busy month!

-Tree Day Well done to 3rd Class who had a trip to The Phoenix Park on 30th Sep with Éanna Ní Lamhna and representatives from The Tree Council to celebrate National Tree Day.
+Tree Day Well done to 3rd Class who had a visit on the 7thth Oct from Éanna Ní Lamhna and representatives from The Tree Council to celebrate National Tree Day.
 The event was filmed and featured in RTE News 2Day TV programme where 3rd class proved to be very knowledgeable.